cipz/gnome_wallpaper_carousel/README.md

 # Linux automatic wallpaper changer
-This simple program is being developed with the idea of making a daemon that could chage the wallpaper.
+This simple program is being developed with the idea of making a daemon that could chage the wallpaper automatically.

 Note that it's still a work in progress.